QED1224/Toontown-Resources/Guide.md

     return (toonAttack[TOON_TRACK_COL], toonAttack[TOON_LVL_COL])
 ```

-This means we know what the "mystery" conditional expression is designed to do!
-If `_getActualTrackLevel` ever returns `atkTrack == 97` (an error, essentially), it's supposed to catch it and terminate `__calcToonAtkHit` early.
-So, how can the "mystery" conditional contain a typo if it has a well-defined, consistenly used purpose?
+This means we know what the "mystery" conditional expression was designed to do!
+If `_getActualTrackLevel` ever returned `atkTrack == 97` (an error, essentially), it was supposed to catch it and terminate `__calcToonAtkHit` early.
+So, how can the "mystery" conditional contain a typo if it had a well-defined, consistenly used purpose?

 Now, you're probably thinking that we still haven't answered the original question -- and you're right.
 We know that (a) it's highly unlikely the "mystery" conditional expression contains a typo and (b) there's clear intent on the developer's part to have attack SOS cards be evaluated in a similar fashion to their regular counterparts.
-But, are the *performance discrepancies intentional*?
+But, were the *performance discrepancies intentional*?

 This is a much more difficult question, as there are two reasonable schools of thought: